-The United States became involved in the War when the Japanese bombed our naval base at Pearl Harbor, Hawaii on December 7th, 1941.
+The United States became involved in the War when the Japanese bombed our naval base at Pearl Harbor, Hawaii on Dec.7, 1941.
 Following the Japanese bombing of Pearl Harbor the United States declared war on Japan.
-Three days later, after Germany and Italy declared war on The U.S. we became fully engaged in the Second World War.
+Three days later, after Germany and Italy declared war on the U.S., cementing American engagement in the Second World War.

 While thousands of Vermonters served on every front throughout World War II, the 2nd Battalion, 172nd Infantry was the only unit to deploy.

-It completed an assault landing at San Fabian, Lingayen Gulf with the mission to secure the Army's left flank and bottle up the Japanese at Baguio.
+It completed an assault landing at San Fabian, Lingayen Gulf, with the mission to secure the Army's left flank and bottle up the Japanese at Baguio.
 Throughout the initial 30 days of fighting on Luzon, the Division held the Japanese in the mountains, while other Divisions smashed through to Manilla.
 By late January, the 43rd had overrun 125 artillery positions and destroyed the Japanese defenses around Lingayen.
-By February 13, 1945, Rosario, Sison, and Pozzorubio were in American hands and the 43rd had killed as many Japanese as all the other Divisions combined.
+By Feb.
+13, 1945, Rosario, Sison, and Pozzorubio were in American hands, and the 43rd had killed as many Japanese soldiers as all the other divisions combined.
 The Division continued to press throughout the spring, culminating with the seizure of the Ipo Dam in May 1945.
-The 2-172nd spearheaded the assault that would later earn the Division the nickname, "Winged Victory" in honor of MG Wing, who is the only National Guard officer to retain command of an active combat division as a Guardsman during World War II.
+The 2-172nd spearheaded the assault that would later earn the Division the nickname, "Winged Victory" in honor of Maj.
+Gen. Leonard Wing, who is the only National Guard officer to retain command of an active combat division as a Guardsman during World War II.
 For their efforts, the unit received the Arrowhead device on the Meritorious Unit Citation, denoting participation in an amphibious assault landing.

 The 43rd fought in the Philippines until the end of the war, returning home in October 1945.